 As the great author, Hemingway himself has said that write drunk and edit sober.
 It is highly advisable for all of us that we edit after we’ve finished our completely big otherwise it interferes with our brain’s creative processes.

 Although grammar checkers are quite accurate sometimes they also falter in their process and causes which are a bad thing for your organic traffic and it will surely demote your rank on the Google search engine results page.
 So, it is certainly recommended to improve your grammar rather than depending on spell checkers for professional use.

 Similarly, the same theory applies to content it should come from within yourself and you should never concentrate on the content generated by any content generators.

-They are only for references and you cannot directly derive content from it.
+They are only for references and you cannot directly derive content from them.
 It is harmful to your growing creativity.
-You just need to figure that creativity of your brain right hemisphere and the rest is automatically done and the words will flow automatically from your hands.
+You just need to figure that creativity of your brain’s right hemisphere and the rest is automatically done and the words will flow automatically from your hands.

 Coming to the main point…

-I want to say that our brain is the best tools to be used in our professions.
+I want to say that our brain is the best tool to be used in our professions.

 We should also remember that authors who were not born in the digital era they’d also write awesome stories and content, but they didn’t have access to such technology available…北美 美国 加拿大 英国 澳洲 网课代上 温哥华 多伦多